fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 *Implicit* definition is the one exception to the rule of unconnected Inputs as it requires you to leave the Inputs you want to set from outside the Subtree to be empty.
-When unchecking the "use_io_nodes" Option in the Subtree Node Menu unconnected In- and Outputs will be set to the Subtree In-/Outputs respectively.
+When unchecking the "use_io_nodes" Option in the Subtree Node Menu, unconnected In- and Outputs will be set to the Subtree In-/Outputs respectively.
 **This might cause the BT that is used as a Subtree not to be executable as a standalone tree, making them hard to verify!**